AMBREY INSIGHT> US MILITARY BUILD-UP OFFSHORE VENEZUELA & WHAT IT MEANS FOR MERCHANT SHIPPING

 Source: This document has been approved for distribution by Ambrey Analytics Ltd.

-- Since US military forces were deployed in the Caribbean Sea in August 2025, 14 strikes have occurred, resulting in more than 50 reported fatalities.
+- Since US military forces were deployed in the Caribbean Sea in August 2025, 21 strikes have occurred, resulting in a total of 83 reported fatalities.

 - The US government has classified the campaign as a “non-international armed conflict” targeting narco-terrorist organizations.
 However, Washington has maintained a firmly adversarial stance toward the government of Nicolás Maduro when announcing the attacks.

 - There is a realistic possibility of more strikes offshore Venezuela, potentially extending inland.
-However, Ambrey assesses a low likelihood of a broader US military conflict with Venezuela in the short-term.
+Ambrey assesses that the recent developments also indicate that the ongoing tensions could deteriorate in the shorter term.

 - Ambrey assesses a realistic possibility that cartels will start exploiting merchant vessels as a lower-exposure trafficking method.